mcsx03/mcsx03.github.io/2024-07-03-Xworm_AsyncRat.md

 <img src="Screenshots/XA13.png">
 </a>
 <br>
 Finally analyzing the injection of notepad.exe, it appeared to be XWorm and AsyncRat.
-This was later confirmed by Triage. https://tria.ge/240703-tlv6nsyele/behavioral2
+This was later confirmed by Triage. <a href="https://tria.ge/240703-tlv6nsyele/behavioral2"> Hatching Triage Report </a>

 <br>
 <br>
-<a href="https://github.com/mcsx03/mcsx03.github.io/blob/main/IOCs/2024_07_03_Xworm_AsyncRat">Link to script.</a>
+<a href="https://github.com/mcsx03/mcsx03.github.io/blob/main/IOCs/2024_07_03_Xworm_AsyncRat">Link to IOCs.</a>
 <br>
-<a href="https://github.com/mcsx03/mcsx03.github.io/blob/main/Scripts/BatchDecode.py">Link to IOCs.</a>
+<a href="https://github.com/mcsx03/mcsx03.github.io/blob/main/Scripts/BatchDecode.py">Link to script.</a>
 <br>